-The direction in which the car must drive the track (clockwise or counter clockwise) will vary in different matches.
-The starting position of the car as well as the number and location of traffic signs are randomly defined during the drawing before the match (after the check time).
+The starting direction in which the car must drive on the track (clockwise or counterclockwise) will vary in different challenge rounds.
+The starting position of the car as well as the number and location of traffic signs are randomly defined before the round (after the check time).
 The following graphic shows the game field with the game objects.